pengowray/VaraHuffmanNet/README.md

 ## Project Goals

-* Document the Huffman Encoding (compressed) format of messages (or packets) sent via the VARA protocol, which is used with WinLink on amateur radio.
+* [X] Document the Huffman Encoding (compressed) format of messages (or packets) sent via the VARA protocol, which is used with WinLink on amateur radio.
-* Create a reference implementation which runs on modern operating systems and compiles on modern compilers.
+* [X] Create a reference implementation which runs on modern operating systems and compiles on modern compilers.

 ## Notes about VARA

 * VARA does not stand for anything.
 * It is proprietary software developed by EA5HVK.
 * VARA HF also refers to the soundcard modem modulation scheme.
 This document and project only covers the data which is sent by it, not the modulation	such as FSK, BPSK, 4-8PSK, 16-32QAM at various symbol rates and bandwidths.
 * WinLink might disable VARA's compression and use its own FBB B1 compression instead.
-Not sure / untested.
+(Not sure / untested)
 * VARA's high speed protocol might be different.
-Not sure / untested.
+(Not sure / untested)
+* Documentation of VARA's Huffman encoding scheme first appeared on EA5HVK's website in Feb 2021.
+It appears on the site with the link text "VARA Huffman compression" pointing to source code written in an unknown version of VisualBasic inside a pdf of a word document on filesharing site mega.nz. ([Link to first apperance on the Wayback Machine](https://web.archive.org/web/20210223192503/https://rosmodem.wordpress.com/))

 # Reverse engineered VARA specification